SciML/DiffEqDocs.jl/docs/src/types/dde_types.md

 to achieve the best accuracy.
 When lags are declared, the solvers can more efficiently be more accurate and thus this is recommended.

+## Neutral and Retarded Delay Differential Equations

+Note that the history function specification can be used to specify general retarded arguments, i.e. `h(p,α(u,t))`.
+Neutral delay differential equations can be specified by using the `deriv` value in the history interpolation.
+For example, `h(p,t-τ, Val{1})` returns the first derivative of the history values at time `t-τ`.

 ## Problem Type

 ### Constructors